MetaMask/metamask-docs/wallet/concepts/sdk/connections.md

     A -->|Mobile| K(Deeplink to<br>MM Mobile) --> H
 ```

-The flow first depends whether the dapp is on a desktop or mobile platform:
+The path first depends on whether the dapp is on a desktop or mobile platform:

 - If the dapp is on a desktop platform (for example, a desktop web dapp), the dapp shows a modal
   asking the user to select if they want to connect to MetaMask using the browser extension or